criteo/AFK/README.md

 The Network CMDB contains data relative to the business and is completely agnostic to the network OS.
 The models are designed to describe the objects themselves rather than the configuration from devices perspective.
 The main principle is also to avoid any data duplication which could lead to mismatch configuration.

-For instance, we modelize the BGP session itself with two joined table describing peers: DeviceBGPSession <==> BGPSession <==> DeviceBGPSession.
+For instance, we represent the BGP session itself with two joined table describing peers: DeviceBGPSession <==> BGPSession <==> DeviceBGPSession.
 * DeviceBGPSession contains the local-as but not the peer-as, avoiding data duplication.
 The peer-as being the local-as of the other neighbor.
-* BGPSession contains every information peers have in common, like status (in production, maintenance etc...) or MD5 password
+* BGPSession contains all information peers have in common, like status (in production, maintenance etc...) or MD5 password

 ### OpenConfig converter API

 This API aggregate data from their source of truths (Network CMDB or possibly any other data sources).

-Then, it computes these data to provide OpenConfig Json for each device as an output.
+Then, it computes these data to provide OpenConfig JSON for each device as an output.

 We use OpenConfigValidator to validate data against the OpenConfig YANG models.